Sajeeth-S/Machine-Learning-Projects/README.md

 ## Optimisations/Features
 - I have managed to implement a K-Means++ approach to initialising the first $k$ centroids.
 This is where the first centroid is chosen uniformly at random from the data points that are being clustered, after which each subsequent centroid is chosen from the remaining data points with probability proportional to its squared distance from the point's closest existing centroid.<br> Although this takes greater time to initialise, it significantly reduces the time to run the actual K-Means Clustering Algorithm.
 Hence overall, this is a optimisation in the long run.
-- An issue with the Voronoi Diagram implementation through the SciPy library is that the regions are not corresponding to our centroids and clusters.
+- An issue with the Voronoi Diagram implementation through the SciPy library is that each regions does not necessarily correspond to its respective centroids and clusters and thus, the colours will be different.
 I have managed to amend this, allowing for greater visualisation since we can easily colour the regions and data points within a cluster the same.

 ## What have I learnt from this?
 Instead of simply importing libraries and running pre-existing functions, I have thorougly understood how this algorithm works and I feel I am able to incorporate this way of thinking into other machine learning methods.